CloudCoinConsortium/CloudCoin/Local Wallet/README.md

 Echo Report | The Echo Report shows the location of each RAIDA, the network latency and the internal execution time of the RAIDA.
 Warning | The Program should warn the user if more than four RAIDA are unreachable and perhaps stop functioning.

+TESTING FEATURES:

-1. The program should show the status of the RAIDA and let the person know if there are not enough RAIDA to operate.
+The program should show the status of the RAIDA and let the person know if there are not enough RAIDA to operate.
 The colors are: Grey: Unchecked or in the process of checking connectivity.
 Green: Connected to the RAIDA.
 Red: Unable to connect to the RAIDA.
 You can test this by going to your host file and adding a record.
 The location in Windows;
 ```File
 C:\Windows\System32\Drivers\etc\hosts
 ```